microsoft/CoseSignTool/docs/CoseSignTool.md

     * User-specified roots will be treated as "trusted" for purposes of validation.
     * Root certificates for validation do not have to include a private key, so .cer files are acceptable.
     * To supply multiple root certificates, separate the file paths with commas.
+* Certificate Details.
+You can use the */ShowCertificateDetails** option to print out the details of the signing certificate chain.
 * Verbosity.
 You can use the */Verbose** option to get more detailed output on validation failures.

 And in some cases: